This Vibe Syncs To An Audio Porn App—& It's Great

 ”

 I honestly had no idea what to expect when I started, but I immediately succumbed to my pleasure.
 The commanding voice (giving me literal directions for what to do to myself) combined with the pre-set vibrations on the app blew me out of the water.
 It really was an experience.
-The auto-vibes accurately mimicked the words in real time, so when the voice in the story described giving me oral, that's what it felt like between my legs.
+The auto-vibes accurately mimicked the words in real-time, so when the voice in the story described giving me oral, that's what it felt like between my legs.
 If you're getting heated just thinking about that, you are completely right.
 It's sexy and seductive but not in an intimidating way at all.
 In fact, it really felt like porn was suddenly accessible to me.
 The story itself encouraged me to wait to orgasm, only giving me permission after minutes of instruction, leading me to a full-body blended orgasm that was so explosive I could barely reach down between my legs to remove the toy because I was still shaking and twitching, minutes after finishing.

 Yes.
 It's that good.